Dear Guest,

 Implications of recent experiences

 You have indicated that you are using electronic cigarettes.
 We cannot provide much advice about electronic cigarettes as there is currently little information about their effectiveness and safety.
-Though there is some preliminary research suggesting that electronic cigarettes reduce cravings, we feel it is important to warn you that there is no good study showing that they actually increase your chances of successfully quitting long term.
+Though there is also some preliminary research suggesting that electronic cigarettes reduce cravings, we feel it is important to warn you that there is no good study showing that they actually increase your chances of successfully quitting long term.
 You may be better off using the tried and true nicotine replacement products.
 If you continue to use them, you should make sure you get them from a reputable supplier.

 Reasons for quitting